 Here $\langle\cdot, \cdot\rangle$ denotes the Euclidean inner product.
-Note that the evolution \eqref{eq:EFEvolution} is \emph{geometric}, i.e. if a smooth $f$ satisfies \eqref{eq:EFEvolution}, then so does $\hat{f}(t,x) \defeq (f\circ\Phi)(t,x)\defeq f(t, \Phi(t,x))$ for any smooth family of reparametrizations $\Phi\colon[0,T)\times I\to I$.
-In addition to the evolution \eqref{eq:EFEvolution}, we will prescribe \emph{clamped boundary conditions}, fixing position and the {unit tangent} of the curve at the endpoints of $I$.
+Note that the evolution \eqref{eq:EFEvolution} is \emph{geometric}, i.e.\ if a smooth $f$ satisfies \eqref{eq:EFEvolution}, then for any smooth family of reparametrizations $\Phi\colon[0,T)\times I\to I$ so does $\hat{f}(t,x) \defeq (f\circ\Phi)(t,x)\defeq f(t, \Phi(t,x))$.
+In addition to the evolution \eqref{eq:EFEvolution}, we prescribe \emph{clamped boundary conditions}, fixing position and the {unit tangent} of the curve at the endpoints of $I$.
 For an {immersed curve} $f_0$ we hence study the following initial boundary value problem.

 where the unknown $\theta \colon [0,T)\times I\to\R$, $\theta = \langle\partial_t f, \partial_s f\rangle$ is the \emph{tangential velocity}.
 By the integral representation of $\lambda$, \eqref{eq:EF} becomes a \emph{nonlocal quasilinear system} which is also \emph{degenerate} parabolic by its geometric nature.
 We assume that the boundary {data} $p_y\in \R^d, \tau_y\in \mathbb{S}^{d-1}\subset \R^d$ satisfy the \emph{compatibility conditions}